This article describes a component in Azure Machine Learning designer.

-In this module, you can apply a combination of L1 and L2 regularizations.
+In this component, you can apply a combination of L1 and L2 regularizations.
 By combining L1 and L2 regularization, you can impose a penalty on the magnitude of the parameter values.
 The learner tries to minimize the penalty, in a tradeoff with minimizing the loss.

 For a good discussion of L1 and L2 regularization, see L1 and L2 Regularization for Machine Learning.

 Memory size for L-BFGS: Specify the amount of memory to reserve for model fitting and optimization.

 L-BFGS is a specific method for optimization, based on the Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm.
 The method uses a limited amount of memory (L) to compute the next step direction.

 By changing this parameter, you can affect the number of past positions and gradients that are stored for computation of the next step.